pmeeny/CI-MS2-BicepMusicFanSite/README.md

 # Project Overview

 - This project is a website for the music DJ duo "BICEP" for submission as milestone project 2 as part of the Code Institute - Diploma in Software Development (Full stack) course.
-- The website showcases the music DJ duo
+- The website showcases the music DJ duo, their album information, event details and there is a quiz on the dj duo.

 - The website is deployed using GIThub pages at the following url: [BICEP](https://pmeeny.github.io/CodeInstitute-MilestoneProject2-BicepMusicFanSite/)